indigetal/tutor-custom-toolkit/README.md

 2. **Dynamic Data Filtering:**

-   - Filters data displayed on backend pages like Withdraw Requests, Orders, and Subscriptions to ensure instructors only see their associated data.
+   - Filters data displayed on backend pages to ensure instructors only see data related to their own courses:
+     - **Withdraw Requests:** Displays only withdraw requests from students in the instructor’s courses.
+     - **Orders:** Shows only orders for the instructor’s courses.
+     - **Subscriptions:** Lists only subscriptions tied to the instructor’s courses.

 3. **Dynamic Template Override:**